theoperatore/character/README.md

 Dev Usage
 ---------

-Clone the repo and `cd` into the directory.
-Then be sure you have access to [nodeJS](https://nodejs.org/) and run:
+Clone the repo and `cd` into the directory and run:

 ```
 npm install